ipfs/specs/src/architecture/principles.md

 - A JS code snippet that fetches data from an IPFS HTTP gateway without verifying it is not an IPFS implementation.
-- An IPFS HTTP gateway that verifies the data that it is pulling from arbitrary IPFS nodes before serving it over HTTP is an IPFS implementation.
+- An IPFS HTTP gateway that verifies the data that it is pulling from other IPFS implementations before serving it over HTTP is an IPFS implementation.
 - That JS piece of code in the first bullet can be turned into an IPFS implementation if it fetches from a :cite[trustless-gateway] and verifies what it gets.

 ## Self-Certifying Addressability

-:dfn[Authority] is control over a given domain of competence and :dfn[naming authority] is control over what resources are called.
+:dfn[Authority] is control over a given domain of competence. :dfn[Naming authority] is control over what resources are called.

 :dfn[Addressability] is the property of a naming system such that its names are sufficient